-Given the widespread embrace of online and mobile services, it may seem branch banking is a thing of the past.
-However, from same-day cashier’s checks to personalized help, branches offer services customers can’t find online, research continues to show that customers still rely heavily on branches as part of their financial services experience.
-For example, a Deloitte survey found that most customer prefer to open new accounts for simple products like savings and debit cards and complex products like loans in person.
-And 75 percent of respondents to a Jefferie’s survey said they visited physical branches at least once per month.
-(This includes millennial respondents, who indicated branch and ATM proximity as the number-one factor in choosing a new bank.)
+Given the widespread embrace of online and mobile services, it may seem like in-person banking is a thing of the past.
+However, from same-day cashier’s checks to personalized help, physical branches offer services customers can’t find online, and research continues to show that customers still rely heavily on branches as part of their financial services experience.

-Though bank branches are evolving in the digital age—most notably adding more self-service options and keeping staff dedicated primarily to more complex transactions—they’re here to stay.
-And one thing that hasn’t changed?
-If financial services institutions want customers to keep taking advantage of their brick-and-mortar outposts and all they have to offer (especially in a post-COVID world), they need to consider the in-branch customer experience.
-A big piece of that customer experience puzzle is in-store marketing.
-After all, a strong multichannel marketing campaign [SMW1] doesn’t end at the front door; rather, it pulls the messages and visual branding customers have seen online and in their mailboxes all the way into the branch.
+The way we see it, if financial institutions want people to keep taking advantage of their brick-and-mortar outposts and all they have to offer, they need to consider the in-branch experience.
+A big piece of that in-person experience puzzle is in-store marketing.
+After all, a strong multichannel marketing campaign doesn’t end at the front door; rather, it pulls the messages and visual branding consumers have seen online and in their mailboxes all the way into the branch.

-Here are three ways banks and other financial services institutions can use print marketing to enhance customers’ in-branch customer experience.
+Here are three ways financial institutions can use print marketing to enhance customers and members in-branch experience.

-Start with the basics: signage and literature that welcomes customers into the branch and guides them to the products and services they need.
-This could include overhead directional signage telling them exactly where to go within the branch, or highly visible instructions for using the ATMs and interactive teller machines.
-It could also include brochures, postcards, and signage detailing current interest rates, seasonal promotions, and new services.
+Start with the basics.
+Signage, displays and literature welcome people into the branch and guide them to the products and services they need.
+These could include overhead directional signage telling them exactly where to go within the branch, or highly visible instructions for using ATMs.
+It could also include a display with brochures, postcards, and signage detailing current interest rates, seasonal promotions, and new services.

-Bank customers need to feel confident in how their chosen financial services institution is going to manage their money, and a positive in-branch experience goes a long way in building that confidence.
-Uncertainty about how to get the help they need, how to operate the self-service options, etc., isn’t a great start.
-But when customers can walk through the door and, with the help of in-store marketing materials, learn exactly what to do and where to go, they’ll feel confident that they—and their hard-earned money—are in good hands.
+Those visiting your location need to feel confident in how their chosen financial institution is going to manage their money, and a positive in-branch experience goes a long way in building that confidence.
+Uncertainty about how to get the help they need isn’t a great start, particularly when consumers are generally unimpressed with the customer service their financial institutions have to offer.
+But when someone can walk through the door and, with the help of in-store marketing materials, easily see and learn exactly what to do and where to go, they’ll feel confident that they—and their hard-earned money—are in good hands.

 QR codes are a powerful addition to a financial services marketing strategy, blending print and digital to enhance safety, minimize paper waste, and provide a more streamlined in-branch customer experience.

-For inspiration, look around you next time you drive through somewhere like Starbucks, where the drive-through is an extension of the in-store experience, offering product recommendations and more to loyal customers.
+For inspiration, look around you next time you drive through somewhere like Starbucks, where the drive-through is an extension of the in-store experience, offering product recommendations and more to loyal customers or members.